 We currently have agreements with UAB for influenza neuraminidase and complement inhibitors.
 Under the terms of these agreements, UAB performed specific research for us in return for research payments and license fees.
 UAB has granted us certain rights to any discoveries in these areas resulting from research developed by UAB or jointly developed with us.
 We have agreed to pay royalties on sales of any resulting product and to share in future payments received from other third-party collaborators.
-UAB received a portion of license fees and milestone payments we received from RWJPRI and Ortho-McNeil for our former influenza collaboration.
-UAB would receive a portion of any future license fees, milestone payments and royalties if we were to obtain another partner for our influenza program.
 We have completed the research under the UAB influenza agreement.
 We funded the research program under the complement inhibitors agreement through March 2002, which entitled us to an assignment of, or a right to an exclusive license for, any inhibitors of specified complement enzymes developed by UAB scientists during the period of support or for a one-year period thereafter.
 These two agreements have initial 25-year terms, are automatically renewable for five-year terms throughout the life of the last patent and are terminable by us upon three-month's notice and by UAB under certain circumstances.